lanl/ssys/biomodels_batch/README.md

 ## Understanding Failure Logs

-When a model fails to recast, an explanatory log is created in `results/failures/`:
+When a model transformation fails, an explanatory log is created in `results/failures/`:

 ```
 Model: BIOMD0000000123